sdasgup3/PLDI-2020-Artifact-Evaluation/README.md

       - `match`: Invoke Matcher to check for graph-isomorphism on the data-dependence graphs of the above normalized versions.

 **Please Note**
- 1. We have pre-polulated the McSema lifted LLVM IR `<program name>/binary/test.mcsema.bc` because McSema needs a licensed disassembler `IDA` to generate this file, which is not provided because of some licensing issues.
+ 1. We have pre-populated the McSema lifted LLVM IR `<program name>/binary/test.mcsema.bc` because McSema needs a licensed disassembler `IDA` to generate this file, which is not provided because of some licensing issues.
  2. The [_Store_](https://github.com/sdasgup3/compd_cache) has the validated IR sequences of individual binary instructions,  generated using McSema.
 As a result, we have packaged the entire _Store_ in the VM, so that the reviewer do not have to run McSema.

-### Running the PLV pileline
+### Running the PLV pipeline

 #### An example run
 Here we will elaborate the process of running PLV on an isolated example function `Queens/Doit/`.